Berlin, Connecticut: History

 In addition to tinware, ammunition was made from the local lead mines during the Revolutionary War.
 East Berlin Milling Co. produced cotton and woolen yarn which was spun into clothing and blankets.
 Simeon North, manufacturer of pistols, became the first official pistol maker for the United States Government when he developed a system of interchangeable parts for pistols.
 In the 1800s, business of all sorts thrived in Berlin.
 Makers of wagons, tableware, hats, clocks, books, combs, woolen clothes and blankets, cabinet and coffin makers, sleighs, muffs, and suits, were all local industries.
 Berlin was on the direct route from New Haven to Hartford, with taverns and inns, which were regular stagecoach stops for fresh horses, meals and sleeping accommodations.

 Two meetinghouses had been built, one in Kensington Parish, still in use today as the Kensington Congregational Church.
 The Worthington Meetinghouse was in continuous use as a church, town hall, school and town offices until 1974.

-Berlin was proud to have one of the 75 official post offices designated by Benjamin Franklin, first Postmaster General.
+Berlin has one of the 75 official post offices designated by Benjamin Franklin, first Postmaster General.
 A historic marker showing that the next post office was in Hartford, 11 miles away, is still located on Worthington Ridge.

 By the late 1700s, a village library had been started, and the town boasted of five school districts.
 In the mid 1800s, the Worthington Academy was built, which ultimately housed 125 students from neighboring states.
 The Berlin Railroad Depot opened as a way station on the New York, New Haven and Hartford line.
 Today, this train station is one of the last places in the U.S. that sells tickets to anywhere in the U.S. or Canada.

 The mid 1800s brought competition from mass-produced products, forcing the peddlers out of business.
 It also brought the establishment of the brick making industry locally, which eventually produced 90,000 bricks daily until the 1960s.

 Geography

-According to the United States Census Bureau, the town has a total area of 69.9 km2, of which 68.2 km2 is land and 1.7 km2, or 2.45%, is water.
+According to the United States Census Bureau, the town has a total area of 69.9 km2, of which 68.2 km2 is land and 1.7 km2, or 2.45%, is horn.
 The geographic center of Connecticut is located in Berlin.

 The west side of Berlin is flanked by the Metacomet Ridge, a mountainous trap rock ridgeline that stretches from Long Island Sound to nearly the Vermont border.
 Notable mountains of the Metacomet ridge in Berlin include the Hanging Hills, Lamentation Mountain, Short Mountain, and Ragged Mountain.
 The 51 mi Metacomet Trail and the 50 mi Mattabesett Trail traverse the ridge.
+Silver Lake straddles the town, with the Urrunaga Bridge spanning the lake.